rixx/books.rixx.de/data/reviews/ursula-k-le-guin/city-of-illusions/index.md

 ---

 City of Illusions is part of the **Heinish Cycle**, and a good one at that!
-This book starts out slow, and then meanders, and then reaches a pretty good ending – that is cut way too short, in my opinion.
+This book starts out slow, and then meanders, and then reaches a good ending – that is cut way too short, in my opinion.
 As is common with Ursula K. le Guin, we see the protagonist on a not-quite-intentional journey.
 The large time gaps in the beginning helped to keep the story moving, and made me feel invested in the protagonist's search for his past, without feeling that I was just seeing a common trope.
 The resolution was typical of le Guin, who rarely shies away from difficult discussions and